Inspiration | Founding | Greater Boston and Beyond

 Case Studies and Ongoing Initiatives

-In 2005 we began organizing our research and convening efforts four topical initiatives, which may also be understood as streams within our work: civic, interfaith, women’s leadership, and international.
-These streams continue to inform much of what we do.
+In 2005 we began organizing our research and convening efforts under four topical initiatives, which may also be understood as streams within our work: civic, interfaith, women’s leadership, and international.
+The first two streams continue to inform much of what we do today.

 While we remain focused on documenting the changing religious landscape of America, we recognize that we live in a globalizing world and are linked in so many ways by economic, political, and security concerns.
 It is critical to recognize the local impact of the global and the global impact of the local.
 This expansion of our study of pluralism to other multi-religious democracies, broadening our network of affiliates to include research projects in other countries, was greatly informed by the insights of international visitors to the Pluralism Project, and by Diana Eck’s visits to countries such as Malaysia and Indonesia.
 Religious pluralism is not just American challenges, but is a challenge for multi-religious democracies around the world.
-Our growing body of research includes country portraits, research reports, and profiles of interfaith organizations.
+Research on international issues included country portraits, research reports, and profiles of interfaith organizations.
 In recent years, we have narrowed our focus back to the United States, but our international studies remain an asset to growing our understanding of pluralism.

-Student research is at the foundation of the Pluralism Project: students contribute as field researchers, affiliates, interns, and staff members.
-These contributions run the gamut, from initial fieldwork on religious diversity in Boston, to the development of On Common Ground; from their work on conveningsand special events to the creation and ongoing content development of pluralism.org.
+Student research is at the foundation of the Pluralism Project: students have contributed as field researchers, affiliates, interns, and staff members.
+These contributions run the gamut, from initial fieldwork on religious diversity in Boston, to the development of On Common Ground; from their work on convenings and special events to the creation and ongoing content development of this website.
 For many years, we hosted annual Student Research Conferences at Harvard University to highlight some of the best student research efforts in a public forum.
 Beginning in 2004, we developed a summer internship program, which has drawn top students from across the U.S. and abroad.
-We look forward to expanding this program, and developing new ways to integrate the energies of students into the work of the Project.

 Senior staff guide the Pluralism Project and share in the leadership of its programs and initiatives.
 Diana Eck is the Pluralism Project’s Founder and Director.
 She is also Professor of Comparative Religion and Indian Studies, Fredric Wertham Professor of Law and Psychiatry in Society in the Faculty of Arts and Sciences, and member of the Faculty of Divinity at Harvard University.
 Elinor Pierce (HDS ‘96) is the current Research Director and primary case writer for the Pluralism Project.
 She began working with the Pluralism Project as a student researcher in the early 1990s.
-Whittney Barth (HDS ‘11) is the Assistant Director of the Pluralism Project.
-She manages the summer internship program and student staff and served as the project manager for the online version of On Common Ground: World Religions in America.
+Alexis Salomone (HDS ’08) is the Assistant Director of the Pluralism Project.
+She manages the summer internship program and student staff as well as the day-to-day operations of the Project.
 Ryan Overbey (Religion PhD ‘10) is the Pluralism Project’s Webmaster and a former Postdoctoral Fellow.